kugelblitz/abmd/README.md

 equations.

 The algorithm is described in the paper
-[“On the Extension of Adams--Bashforth--Moulton Methods for Numerical Integration of Delay Differential Equations and Application to the Moon's Orbit” by Dan Aksim and Dmitry Pavlov](https://arxiv.org/pdf/1903.02098).
+[“On the Extension of Adams–Bashforth–Moulton Methods for Numerical Integration of Delay Differential Equations and Application to the Moon's Orbit” by Dan Aksim and Dmitry Pavlov](https://arxiv.org/pdf/1903.02098).